 The scan is lightweight and safe.
 It takes a few seconds to run, and is entirely read-only.
 It does not make any changes to your database.

 2. View the report

 When your scan is complete, your scan report is automatically displayed in the primary SSMS pane.
 The report presents an overview of your security state; how many issues were found, and their respective severities.
-Results include warnings on deviations from best practices, as well as a snapshot of your security-related settings, such as database principals and roles and their associated permissions.
+Results include warnings on deviations from best practices, as well as a snapshot of your security-related settings.
+These settings include database principals and roles, and their associated permissions.
 The scan report also provides a map of sensitive data discovered in your database, and includes recommendations of the built-in methods available to protect it.

 3. Analyze the results and resolve issues